 Meet the Maker: FitFlop

 We catch up with serial wellbeing entrepreneur, Marcia Kilgore.
 With Soap & Glory, Beauty Pie and Soaper Duper to her name, Marcia is a force to be reckoned with in the wellness industry.
-Here, Marcia explains all about her brand FitFlop and how this famous fitness shoe came to be.
+Here, Marcia explains all about her brand FitFlop and how its super shoes came to be.

 Where did the idea for FitFlop come from?